 Stay involved…ask questions.

 - Ask as many questions as you need.
-Do not be embarrassed to request lay definitions.

 - Before you leave, be sure you understand all shop policies regarding labor rates and acceptable methods of payment.